inkarkat/vim-MarkMarkup/README.md

 ##### 1.01    RELEASEME
 - FIX: Don't error when (individual or even all) mark(s) do not match.
+- BUG: If a mark consists of multiple branches and one branch match is contained in another, only the contained match gets the suffix; the containing text gets a prefix, but no suffix.

 ##### 1.00    28-Mar-2019
 - First published version.